Who Has Sat On That Couch

-One month ago on Monday, August 11th, Ross and I traveled to Rock Island, Illinois to record a Daytrotter.com session.
+One month ago on Monday, August 11th, Ross and I traveled to Rock Island, Illinois to record a Daytrotter session.
 That was the apex of the tour.
 It took me a year and a new record to finally get it booked.
 It was as important to me as the hometown cd-release show but just in different ways.
-And it's finally up!
-Go find it at Daytrotter.com.
+And it's finally up.

-I spent most of Tuesday this week when it was released being giddy about being illustrated, as you can tell.
-There is definitely a large 'fanboy' part of my brain that kicks into overdrive in certain exciting moments like this one.
+I spent most of Tuesday this week when it was released being giddy about being illustrated.
+There is definitely a fanboy part of my brain that kicks into overdrive in certain exciting moments like this one.
 Here Daytrotter is singling me out.
 DAYTROTTER is.
 It was an extremely proud moment just to record one, now Daytrotter is telling everybody to go listen to it.
-Gahhhhh!
+Gah!
 Some people who know me really well have been around when this happens.
 I squeal a lot.
 I turn into a child and the elation makes me squeal for 15 minutes and shake my fists.
-It's so fun, and I cannot control it!

 SHOW NEWS:

-Oct 5 I'll be in O'Fallon, Illinois playing an event in a park for the Rochman family and their friends.
-Cure Tay Sachs, indeed!
+Oct 5 I'll be in O'Fallon, Illinois playing an event in a park.
 If you'd like info message me.

 November looks like a return trip to Bloomington, Indiana.
 I'll announce things as they get solid.
 Where is Louisville?
 Anyone reading this know of a place not named Zanzabar that a songwriter could play at?
 Same question I pose to Indianapolis.